ORN-Fox/serina-1/README.md

 ## 🔨 Development

+TODO : review this section for angular app development

 If you want to contribute to Serina, create a new different version of Serina, or compile it from source code, follow these instructions.

 Clone/download source code from the github repo.
 Make sure you have _node_, _npm_, _yarn_ already installed in your system: